ksclarke/jiiify-presentation/docs/content/en/docs/sandbox/_index.md

 <div style="margin-bottom: 30px; margin-top:30px"><span style="font-weight: bold">Problems?</span> If you notice the sandbox isn't working, please <a
 href="https://github.com/ksclarke/jiiify-presentation/issues">open a ticket</a> with the details about what's wrong.
-If the problem is with the code itself, you should see an error message in the results box.
-You should be able to fix that yourself.</div>
+If the problem is with the code itself, you should see an error message in the results box.</div>